The psychology of color in graphic design

 3. Palette creation strategy: The 60-30-10 rule

 How do you combine all these emotions into one cohesive brand?
-There is a golden rule that I use when creating every visual identity.
+There is a golden rule I use when creating every visual identity.

-Role of color | Percentage | Purpose |
+Color role | Percentage | Purpose |

-Primary | 60% | The dominant color setting the tone (usually neutral). |
+Primary | 60% | Dominant color that sets the tone (usually neutral). |

-Secondary | 30% | The color supporting the primary and adding visual interest. |
+Secondary | 30% | Color that supports the primary and adds visual interest. |

-Accent | 10% | The color that “pops” and serves for the most important actions (buttons, links). |
+Accent | 10% | Color that "stands out" and is used for the most important actions (buttons, links). |

 4. Cultural filters: Does your color "translate" well?